SpineEventEngine/logging/backends/logging-probe-backend/README.md

 **Note:** This is a specific backend implementation that is designed to be used in tests.

-Fake backend provides a backend factory that can switch the currently used backend implementation in runtime.
+Probe backend provides a backend factory that can switch the currently used backend implementation in runtime.
 The logging facade doesn't provide such functionality.
 Take a look on `DynamicBackendFactory` for details.